-We had written about marriage registration under Hindu Marriage act sometime back.
+We had written about marriage registration under Hindu Marriage act.
 Yesterday we posted the documents needed for marriage registration.
-Today’s post is about registering a marriage under Special Marriage act.
+Today we are writing about registering a marriage under Special Marriage act.

 Who all can register under Special Marriage Act?

 Any person, irrespective of religion can register Marriage under this act.
 This Act provides a special form of marriage by any person in India and all Indian nationals in foreign countries irrespective of the religion either party to the marriage may profess.
 For Indian Citizens abroad getting married (getting married to Indian) there, they have to look for a diplomat or consular officer who can solemnize the marriage.This act is applicable throughout India except the state of Jammu and Kashmir.

 - Each party involved should have no other subsisting valid marriage.
 In other words, each party should be monogamous.

 - The bridegroom must be at least 21 years old; the bride must be at least 18 years old.

 - The parties should be competent in regards to their mental capacity to the extent that they are able to give valid consent for the marriage.